Tiana1507/APCSA-2020V2/APCS-A-2020/src/FinalProject/README.txt

 Project Build 6.5.2020
 Nation, Colonial, Provincial, Municipal *should* be compatible with the display.
-Plans to add in better UI display systems.
+National, Colonial, Provinicial, are being optimized instead of just being Municipal Clones with extra steps Plans to add in better UI display systems.
 Note on Ideologies: Yes I forgot some, will probably expand in the next build